microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0-beta/New-MgPlannerBucket.md

 # New-MgPlannerBucket

 ## SYNOPSIS
-Create a new plannerBucket object.
+Create new navigation property to buckets for planner

 ## SYNTAX